Symptoms of Autism

 - The diagnosis of autism spectrum disorder is applied based on analysis of all behaviors and their severity

-- In 2014 Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 68 births in the United States – nearly twice as great as the 2004 rate of 1 in 125.
+- In 2018 the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
+The report concluded that the prevalence of autism had risen to 1 in every 59 births in the United States based on statistics gathered in 2014.

 Know the signs: Early identification can change lives